HNW Lending Review

 How much experience do HNW Lending’s key people have?

-Its key decision maker – who’s also the CEO – has a decade’s prior experience.
-His property background doesn’t hold identical skills and experience to those we’d expect.
-However, we’ve followed his learning curve over an additional ten years at HNW Lending and seen the improvements.
+Its key decision maker – who’s also the CEO – had a decade’s property experience prior to HNW Lending.
+A trained former chartered accountant, his property background doesn’t hold identical skills and experience to those we’d expect.
+However, we’ve followed his learning curve over ten years at HNW Lending and seen some gradual improvements.

 HNW Lending review: lending processes

-HNW Lending mostly sticks to property or items it understands with a maximum loan of 70% of their value, which is a sensible limit.
+HNW Lending mostly sticks to property or items it understands with a maximum loan of 70% of their value, and 65% in junior loans, which is a sensible limit.

 How good are HNW Lending’s interest rates, bad debts and margin of safety?